 Under the Share Option Scheme, the Board shall be entitled to determine the grant of share options and the number of share options to be granted to the relevant grantees taking into account such factors as the Board may consider appropriate.
-The maximum number of shares which may be issued upon exercise of all options to be granted under the Share Option Scheme and other share option scheme(s) of the Company (if any), and the awards to be granted under share award scheme(s) of the Company (if any), is 51,864,403 shares, being 10% of the total number of shares in issue as at the Date of Adoption.
+The maximum number of shares which may be issued upon exercise of all options to be granted under the Share Option Scheme and other share option scheme(s) of the Company (if any) and the awards to be granted under share award scheme(s) of the Company (if any), is 2,593,220 shares (after effective of capital reorganisation on 29 November 2024), being 10% of the total number of shares in issue as at the Date of Adoption.
 The Company may seek the approval of its shareholders in general meeting to refresh the aforesaid scheme mandate limit pursuant to the Share Option Scheme and the GEM Listing Rules.